verticaio/my_minio_examples/README.md

-# MinIO Distributed Setup and other MinIO operations examples
+# MinIO Distributed Setup and other  operations examples